sidhant293/Essential-Algorithms/System Design/URL Shortener.md

 ### Optimization 1

-We can take a large number such as 100B (Billion) as a counter value and pass it to our encode function so that it will create a unique 7char string.
+We can take a counter value and pass it to our encode function so that it will create a unique 7char string.

 Increment the counter